 A web designer can ensure that your site is responsive, so that when someone encounters your website via voice search, they can easily navigate your website to find the information they need.

-8. Make sure your Google My Business listing is up to date
+8. Make sure your Google Business Profile listing is up to date

-If you don’t yet have an account on Google My Business (GMB), be sure to get one right away.
-Having visibility on GMB is a huge benefit to voice search, and it’s even more beneficial if you fill it out as comprehensively as you can.
+If you don’t yet have an account on Google Business Profile (GBP), be sure to get one right away.
+Having visibility on GBP is a huge benefit to voice search, and it’s even more beneficial if you fill it out as comprehensively as you can.

 You want to provide as much information as possible, like your location, hours of operation, and services.
 This information provides even more value to those making local searches, and as we learned, there are a large number of local searches made with voice search.